Craig MacTavish: Coaching career

 On April 15, 2009, Oilers general manager Steve Tambellini announced that MacTavish had been relieved of his duties as head coach of the club.
 The Oilers had failed to reach the playoffs for the third year in a row.
 He finished his tenure with the Oilers at 36th on the all-time NHL list with 301 wins, and second on the Oilers' all-time wins list behind only Sather.

 During the 2011–12 season, MacTavish coached the Chicago Wolves, the American Hockey League affiliate of the Vancouver Canucks.
 After the season, MacTavish left the Canucks organization, returned to the Oilers as Senior Vice-president of Hockey operations and was named general manager on April 15, 2013.

 On December 15, 2014, MacTavish fired head coach Dallas Eakins from his duties as head coach of the Oilers.
 MacTavish named himself as interim coach with the intention of transitioning minor league coach Todd Nelson into the role of interim head coach in the near future.

 On May 16, 2019, he returned to coaching, signing a two-year contract with the Russian KHL team Lokomotiv Yaroslavl.
 On September 24, 2019, it was announced that Lokomotiv Yaroslav fired MacTavish after only eight games.
 In December 2019, he served as head coach of Team Canada and led the squad to the title at the Spengler Cup.
 He took over the head coaching job at Swiss team Lausanne HC on February 27, 2020.

-On July 1, 2022, it was announced that MacTavish was hired by the St. Louis Blues as an assistant coach for the 2022-2023 season, after the Boston Bruins acquired Jim Montgomery as their head coach.
+On July 1, 2022, MacTavish was hired by the St. Louis Blues as an assistant coach for the 2022-2023 season, after the Boston Bruins acquired Jim Montgomery as their head coach.
+In April 2023, the Blues announced that MacTavish, along with fellow assistant coach Mike Van Ryn, would not return for the next season.